netsys-lab/scion-dqn-sim/README.md

-# SNETSIM - SCION Network Simulator
+# SCION Network Simulator for DQN-based Path Selection

 A simulator for SCION networks with Deep Q-Network (DQN) based path selection optimization.